 What is it?
 A shirt to keep golfers cool and dry without adding bulk.

-We like: plenty of colours to choose from
+We like: Plenty of colours to choose from

-Watch out for: check the returns window in case you buy the wrong size
+Watch out for: Check the returns window in case you buy the wrong size

 These base layers from Under Armour are made with dual-layer fabric and feature stretch-mesh panels at the back and underarms to help keep you cool.